 Rule 42.
 Training, Role, and Termination of an Attorney for a Subject Person

 Training.
-An attorney for the subject person of an adult guardianship or protective proceeding must complete training prescribed by the Supreme Court
+A court-appointed attorney for the subject person of an adult guardianship or protective proceeding must complete training prescribed by the Supreme Court.

 The Attorney’s Role.
 The attorney for the subject person must advocate for the subject person’s wishes to the extent the attorney is able to ascertain those wishes.
 The attorney must, as far as possible, maintain a normal client-lawyer relationship with the subject person.
 In addition, the attorney must act to protect the subject person’s substantive and procedural due process rights.